 When you close and reopen a document, the headings will be expanded by default.
 If you want the document to open with the headings collapsed, follow these steps.

 Place your cursor in the heading.

-On the Home tab, in the Paragraph group, click the dialog box launcher.
+On the Home tab, click the arrow in the Paragraph group.